EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 The Entitlements Service is used to manage users and groups in OSDU.
 In this section you will learn how to create a new user and group.

 ## 3. Legal Service
+The Legal Service is used to manage legal tags and data categorization in OSDU.
+In this section you will learn how to create a new legal tag.

 ## 4. Schema Service
+The Schema Service is used to manage schemas in OSDU.
+In this section you will learn how to create a new schema.